Knase23/Group11/README.md

 ###### Tuesday
 Everyone was very early and no one was late at all.
 The first parts of the game were actually made playable.
 Player can shoot, enemies move and can be shot.
 Death explosion was implemented. background was made.
-Journal was started. working backround looks all spacey and nice.
+Journal was started. working background looks all spacey and nice.

 Bugs: when trying to make the explosion fade out, when an enemy was hit by a bullet all ships became invisible.
-In backround, we wanted the nebulas to rotate.
+In background, we wanted the nebulas to rotate.
 But at first the rotated once in a while and around the wrong point, which looked pretty goofy.

 Hard parts: The player was shooting once every frame, which meant 60 shots in a line.

+###### Wednesday
+Planes:
++ Optimize background - It slowed down the framerate quite a bit.
+Need to sit down and optimize it together